shivamMg/ppds/README.md

 Pretty Print Data Structures

-Stacks, queues, trees and linked lists are data structures that one might find themselves working quite often with.
-This library lets you pretty print these with minumum effort.
-Certain assumptions can be made for each data structure.
-For instance, a stack or a queue will have methods synonymous to Push (insert) and Pop (remove), a tree node will have links to its child nodes, or a linked list node will have a link to its next adjacent node.
-This library utilises these assumptions, and exports interfaces and functions to pretty print them.
+Stacks, queues, trees and linked lists are data structures that you might find yourself working with quite often.
+This library lets you pretty print these with minimum effort.
+Certain assumptions can be made for each data structure, for instance, a stack or a queue will have methods synonymous to Push (insert) and Pop (remove), a tree node will have links to its child nodes, or a linked list node will have a link to its next adjacent node.
+This library utilises those assumptions, and exports interfaces and functions to pretty print them.

 The following data structures are supported: